 Teams and organizations use affinity diagrams in a variety of situations.
 When your brainstorming session feels like it’s devolving and there are too many ideas to capture, or when the issues are too large and complex to grasp, you can use an affinity diagram to cut through the chaos.
 But it’s not only useful during chaotic meetings; you can also use an affinity diagram whenever a consensus is needed, when analyzing data such as survey results, when grouping ideas into themes, or when organizing datasets.

 Create your own affinity diagram

 Making your own affinity diagram with your team is easy.
 Miro’s whiteboard tool is the perfect canvas to create and share your own.
 Get started by selecting this Affinity Diagram template.
 Then, follow these simple steps:

-Step 2: Examine the ideas and try to find related concepts.
-Discuss with the group.
+Next, examine the ideas and try to find related concepts.
+Then, discuss with the group and start to tentatively draw connections between ideas.
+Invite team members to add sticky notes sharing their perspective.
 When you notice related concepts, group them together.
 Repeat this step until you’ve grouped all the concepts.

 Easy to use